Questions for Aspiring Veterinarians

 The decision to pursue veterinary medicine is a major commitment—one that should be carefully considered.
 There are certainly many great reasons to become a vet, but it is important to realistically consider all aspects of the career before making a final decision.
 Here are seven questions that an aspiring veterinarian should consider before embarking on this challenging career path.

-Can You Handle Taking on Significant Student Debt?
+Can You Take on Significant Student Debt?

 The American Veterinary Medical Association reports that over 90% of veterinary students must borrow to fund their veterinary education.
 A veterinary student generally takes on an average educational debt of $162,113 during the course of their studies.
 It is important to know that you might be responsible for mortgage-sized payments after graduation.